Pawventures

 What to look for in apres-ski venues:

-Some of the best apres-ski-with-dog experiences I have had include Breckenridge Brewery’s heated patio after a morning of skiing and snowshoeing, The Mangy Moose in Jackson Hole where the outdoor fire pit area welcomes dogs, and Steamboat’s Mahogany Ridge Brewery where snow-covered dogs are a regular sight on the patio.
+Some of the best apres-ski-with-dog experiences include Breckenridge Brewery’s heated patio after a morning of skiing and snowshoeing, The Mangy Moose in Jackson Hole where the outdoor fire pit area welcomes dogs, and Steamboat’s Mahogany Ridge Brewery where snow-covered dogs are a regular sight on the patio.

 Final Thoughts

 A ski trip with a dog requires compromise and planning, but the result is a winter vacation that includes your whole family.
-Watching Aspen bound through fresh powder, her Bernese Mountain Dog instincts fully activated, is one of my favorite sights in the world.
-The snowshoe hikes, the fireside evenings, the walks through snow-covered mountain towns, it all adds up to an experience that skiing alone cannot match.
+Watching a Bernese Mountain Dog or Husky bound through fresh powder — their cold-weather instincts fully activated — is one of the great winter travel sights.
+The snowshoe hikes, the fireside evenings, the walks through snow-covered mountain towns: it all adds up to an experience that skiing alone cannot match.

 The mountains in winter are spectacular, and sharing them with your dog makes them even more so.